Skip to the main content.

 FCTD uses Geraci Law Firm’s Hot Docs platform to create the loan docs, which allows us to draft docs for multiple properties, multiple lenders, senior or junior lien positions, etc.

-• Final Docs sent to Trust Deed Investor for approval
+• Final docs sent to trust deed investor for approval

-• Broker sends Lender Disclosures via DocuSign
+• Broker sends lender disclosures via DocuSign

-• Review scanned copy of signed docs:
+• Review scanned copy of signed docs

-Borrowers often miss a signature, date, or declaration field (Business Purpose & English Language the most common).
+Borrowers often miss a signature, date, or declaration field (business purpose & English language the most common).
 Send back to borrower to execute.

-• Borrower Funds confirmed received by escrow (if purchase)
+• Borrower funds received by escrow (if purchase) confirmed

 • Confirmations:

-Title Policy
+• Title Policy

-Signed Lender’s Instructions by Title
+• Signed Lender’s Instructions by title

-Insurance – 12 months premium paid on the policy
+• Insurance - 12 months premium paid on the policy

-• Lender wires loan funds to Title
+• Lender wires loan funds to title

-• Recording Deed of Trust & Grant Deed (or Bargain & Sale Deed in Oregon)
+• Recording deed of trust & grant deed (or bargain & sale deed in Oregon)

-• Close of Escrow and Disburse Funds
+• Close Escrow and Disburse Funds

-Post-Closing & Loan Servicing Setup
+Post-Closing and Loan Servicing Setup

 The loan has closed but there is still work to do.

-• Loan Servicing Setup
+• Loan servicing setup

 Martha Ramirez, FCTD’s Loan Servicing Manager, will email a Welcome Letter followed by a DocuSign to set up the FCI Loan Servicing account for the new loan.
+(The primary borrower also receives a similar version of the welcome letter and FCI servicing setup, and autodraft is almost always clicked.)

 • Start Receiving Interest Payments

-Payments are usually autodrafted into your bank account within 10 days after the borrower payment is received.
+Payments are usually auto-drafted into your bank account within 10 days after the borrower payment is received.

 Next Steps To Get Started Trust Deed Investing

-1. Download RE 35: Trust Deed Investments – What You Should Know!!
+1. Download RE 35: Trust Deed Investments —What You Should Know!!

 3. Have a conversation with FCTD